nothing2obvi/pixelfin/README.md

 ⚡ **Note:** The **Resolution** column is only used when generating HTML galleries, while the **Filename Override** column applies only when creating ZIP archives

 ---

-## 📊 Example Gallery

-- **Top summary table** – shows each item with checkmarks where images are missing
-- **Entries below** – each item gets its own block with:
-  - Left column: Primary, Thumb, ClearArt, Menu
-  - Right column: Backdrop, Banner, Box, BoxRear, Disc, Logo
-  - Missing image placeholders in red
-  - Low resolution images have red captions
-  - Resolution labels under each image
-  - “Scroll to top” links for easy navigation

 ## 📝 Note About Embedded HTML Files